If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 3. Turn Off Your Home’s Water

-Your water main shut off is usually located near your water heater which can usually be found in a basement or a maintenance closet.
+Your water shut-off valve is usually located near your water heater which can usually be found in a basement or a maintenance closet.

 Related Questions